Recruitment & probation

 If you are creating a new post, there are job description templates which can assist you in defining the role:

 A salaried employee is placed on the redeployment register when they are served notice by the university due to redundancy or the end of a fixed term contract.
 All vacancies will be considered for redeployment possibilities throughout the recruitment process.
 Vacancies will be posted on the University’s redeployment webpage three working days prior to the advertisement being published and removed when the closing date is reached.
-If a suitable redeployee is identified during the three-day period the recruiting manager will be contacted by HR to organise an interview and advertising will be suspended until this process is complete.
+If a suitable redeployee is identified during the three-day period the recruiting manager will be contacted by the Recruitment Team to organise an interview and advertising will be suspended until this process is complete.
 If a suitable redeployee is identified AFTER the three-day period but BEFORE the closing date, they should be given priority consideration at shortlisting wherever possible or guaranteed an interview.

 More information about the university’s commitment to redeployment can be found here.